 The Birmingham event also includes a talk from broadcaster and author Simon Singh, author of Fermat's Last Theorem and The Simpsons and their Mathematical Secrets.

-Events are also planned for Doncaster (Autumn 2019) and Kuala Lumpur, Penang, Singapore and Bangkok (June 2020).
+Events are also planned for Doncaster (Autumn 2019), a further event at Dulwich College (June/July 2020) and Kuala Lumpur, Penang, Singapore and Bangkok (June 2020).

 As a thank you to hosting schools, I offer to give a talk of up to an hour to a large student group at your school (e.g. a year group), with an exploration of 5 mathematical problems I have encountered in real-life situations (with audience participation!), a history of DrFrostMaths (including a bit about my life experiences), and how to make the most of the platform for independent study.